This infrastructure was developed at Nexxen, where I’m currently employed.

 ├── app-of-appprojects.yml ├── app-of-appsets.yml ├── appprojects | ├── [more team based directories] │ ├── octo │ │ ├── appproject-infra-non-prod.yml │ │ ├── appproject-infra-prod.yml │ │ ├── appproject-orphans-non-prod.yml │ │ ├── appproject-orphans-prod.yml │ │ └── kustomization.yaml │ ├── sunflower │ │ ├── appproject-datamine2-non-prod.yml │ │ ├── appproject-datamine2-prod.yml │ │ └── kustomization.yaml │ └── kustomization.yaml ├── appsets | ├── [more team based directories] │ ├── octo │ │ ├── appset-infra-non-prod.yml │ │ ├── appset-infra-prod.yml │ │ ├── appset-orphans-non-prod.yml │ │ ├── appset-orphans-prod.yml │ │ └── kustomization.yaml │ ├── sunflower │ │ ├── appset-datamine2-non-prod.yml │ │ ├── appset-datamine2-prod.yml │ │ └── kustomization.yaml │ └── kustomization.yaml └── bootstrap.yml

-gitops-deployments
+gitops-deployments repository:

 Acts as the single source of truth for all declarative deployments within our organization.